How not to get DECLINE on your mortgage application

 The income needs to be supported by documents, either payslips or self-assessment documents.

 There are situations where the income is more complicated, for example, you have several part-time jobs, you are a contractor under an umbrella company or you work on a zero-hour contract.
-In these situations, we can source a specialist lender who would assess the application on a case by case basis.
+In these situations, we can source a specialist lender who would assess the application on a case-by-case basis.

 6. Deposit amount